-Create your Visiting card Create Cover page for any text book

-3. Create a Paper add for advertising of any commercial agency

-4. Design a Passport photo

-5. Create a Pamphlet for any program to be conducted by an organization

-6. Create Broacher for you college

-7. Create Titles for any forthcoming film

-8. Custom shapes creation

-9. Create a Web template for your college

-10. Convert color photo to black and white photo

-11. Enhance and reduce the given Image size

-12. Background changes

-13. Design Box package cover

-14. Design Texture and patterns

-15. Filter effects & Eraser effects

-16. WordPress Introduction Installation & Configuration

-17. WordPress Theme, Widget, Plugin

-18. WordPress Theme development

-19. WordPress Advanced development.

-20. system architecture- Computer graphics - co-ordinate systems- 2D and 3D transformations- homogeneous coordinates - Line drawing -Clipping- viewing

-1. Department offering the course Computer Application
+- 1. Create your Visiting card and Cover page for any text book - 2.
+Create a Paper add for advertising of any commercial agency - 3.
+Create a Pamphlet for any program to be conducted by an organization - 4.
+Design a Passport photo and Create Broacher for you college - 5.
+Create a Web template for your college - 6.
+Convert color photo to black and white photo - 7.
+Enhance and reduce the given Image size and Custom shapes creation - 8.
+WordPress Introduction Installation & Configuration and Theme development - 9.
+WordPress Advanced development. - 10.
+System architecture- Computer graphics co-ordinate systems- 2D and 3D transformations- homogeneous coordinates Line drawing -Clipping- viewing transformation

+School Offering the Course SOC

-2. Course Code CAF352
+Course Code CAF352

-3. Course Title Artificial Intelligence
+Course Title Artificial Intelligence

-4. Credits (L:T:P:C) 2:0:2:3
+Credits (L:T:P:C) 2:0:1:3

-5. Contact Hours (L:T:P) 2:0:2
+Contact Hours (L:T:P) 2:0:2

-6. Prerequisites (if any)
+Prerequisites (if any) None

-7. Course Basket Discipline Elective
+Course Basket Discipline Elective

 The course will start with a brief introduction to artificial Intelligence.
 This course includes basic AI search techniques like A, BFS, DFS.
-Introduction to Prolog is also important part of the content.
-Knowledge Representation, Reasoning Planning and Learning being requirement for development of expert system is also part of this course.
+Introduction to Prolog is also an important part of the content.
+Knowledge Representation, Reasoning-Planning and Learning being requirements for the development of an expert system is also part of this course.

 The course is proposed to teach concepts of Artificial Intelligence.
-The subject will provide the foundations for AI problem solving techniques and knowledge representation formalisms.
+The subject will provide the foundations for Alproblem solving techniques and knowledge representation formalisms.